To study for a PhD, you will need to meet certain entry requirements before the application process.

 International equivalents to these degrees may be accepted – the research institution you apply to will assess their suitability.

 A special case may be made if an applicant does not have a typical formal qualification.
+For example, if you have extensive professional experience in a relevant area, it might make up for a lack of previous academic qualification.
 However, this is down to the discretion of the PhD supervisor and / or university, and they might ask you to undertake extra study.

 A research institution will only admit students who they believe will complete the PhD to a high standard and within the time limit.
 Prospective doctoral researchers should also have a demonstrable interest in the area of study.

 This is usually evaluated via the application process.
-A PhD supervisor will consider aspects of the application, such as your research proposal and PhD interview, to determine whether you show enough competency and dedication for a PhD.
+A PhD supervisor will consider aspects of the application to determine whether you show enough competency and dedication for a PhD:

 In most circumstances, a PhD student will need to be a resident of the country in which the research is being completed at the time of study, or hold a relevant visa.

-EU, EEA and Swiss citizens can study in the UK without a visa.
-Non-EU international students may require a Tier 4 visa to study a PhD in the UK.
+International students (including EU, EEA and Swiss nationals) require a Student Route visa to study a PhD in the UK.

 Similar visa requirements may be needed to study a PhD in other countries.
 Typically, in order to qualify for a visa for PhD study you will need to: